Jobs & Internships

 Research Assistants will receive a stipend for their work at a rate of $20 per hour.
 ThinkTennessee will also support research assistants’ efforts to obtain academic credit or outside funding.

-Position open to: Law students and graduate students in public policy or political science
+Position open to: Graduate students in public policy or political science

 Applicants are encouraged to apply early.
 If your school requires you to submit your assistantship information by a certain date for funding purposes, please specify this in your application.